Azure/Azure-Sentinel/Playbooks/ThinkstCanary-Alert-Ingestion/readme.md

 ### b.
 Configurations in Azure Sentinel
 For Azure Sentinel some additional configuration is needed:
 1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
+2. Use the below templates to import the Thinkst Analytics into your workspace

 #### Thinkst Canary Token Sentinel Analytic Template:
 ```